JingruGong1023/Machine_Learning/ML_Review.md

   - If you want something that is independent of the units of the output, $R^2$ is pretty good because you know it's going to be between [0, 1]
 - Choose MSE/MAE:
   - If you want something that is in **the units of the output**, MSE is good or MAE might even be better.
+  - **MAE is less biased for higher values**.
+It may not adequately reflect the performance when dealing with large error values.
+MSE is highly biased for higher values.
+RMSE is better in terms of reflecting performance when dealing with large error values

 <br>